jandebr/amstradPc/README.md

 The software is created using the Java Development Kit (JDK) 9 and is compatible with JRE/JDK 9 or higher

-There is a [Wiki](https://github.com/jandebr/amstradPc/wiki) that documents the software

 ![AmstradPC GT65 emulator](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-GT65.png)

 ![AmstradPC CTM644 emulator](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-CTM644.png)